nautsio/nomad-ok/slides/slides.md

 !SUB

 ## Creating jobs
+- HCL
+- json

 !SUB

 ## Launching jobs
+- Use the CLI
+- Use the HTTP api

 !SUB

 ## Constraining jobs
+- Hardware
+- Meta
+- Location
+- Anti-affinity

 !SUB

 ## Restarting jobs
+- Restart policies
+- Intervals

 !SUB

 ## Scaling jobs
+- Change the number of instances, redeploy the job, see the number of instances scale
+- Make the number too large and see that the extra instances don't get placed

 !SUB

 ## Updating jobs
+- Change a value, do a rolling update

 !SUB

 ## Auto discovery
+- Uses consul to discover services
+- Works without bootstrapping, nomad picks it up as soon as it recognizes consul
+- Defined inside the job description
+- No need for external tools (registrator)

 !SLIDE